-- Must be a full-time student at Lincoln University. - Must attend required campus conferences. - Must have a minimum total of 45 credit hours at time of application submission. - Transfer students must have at least one year matriculation (2 semesters) at The Lincoln University. - Must be able to serve the full academic year (fall and spring semester). - Must have a minimum grade point average of 3.0. - Must have participated in a minimum of one (1) community service/volunteer activity within the current academic year (must provide a letter confirming service; service must be completed outside of the Office of Student Life and Development) - Must obtain two (2) letters of recommendation from a member of the faculty and/or staff. - Must be in good financial standing with the University. - Must be in good judicial standing with the University. - No student who has served as Mister or Miss Lincoln during his or her matriculation is allowed to compete again. - Must not be married. - Must not be with-child/have a child. - Must have served in a leadership role during matriculation at Lincoln University. - Must submit a completed application. - Must attend Mister and Miss Lincoln interest meeting and/or Emerging Leaders Conference as required.
+- Must be a full-time student at Lincoln University. - Must have a minimum of 45 credit hours and a maximum of 90 credits hours.
+Transfer students must have at least one year matriculation at Lincoln University. - Must be able to serve the full academic year (following fall and spring semester, proof may be required). - Must have a minimum grade point average of 3.0. - Must obtain three (3) letters of recommendation from faculty and/or staff (excluding University President, all Vice Presidents, Dean of Students, and Student Life & Development staff). - Must be in good judicial standing with the University. - Must not have previously served as Mister or Miss Lincoln University. - Contestants for Mister Lincoln University must identify as male. - Contestants for Miss Lincoln University must identify as female.